We all know that self-love is important to live a happy, healthy life, but what is self-love, what does it actually mean?

 However, whenever your body is calm and your mind is clear, it will once again find you and remind you of its rightful place in your pocket—because it’s magic that way!

-It just takes practice to unlearn self-degradation and to remember self-love.
+It just takes practice and patience to unlearn self-degradation and to remember self-love.

-Self-love begins with the awareness that love is our true nature, the invisible force that brought each of us into existence.
+Self-love begins with the awareness that love is our true nature, the invisible force that brought each of us into existence—and it's always there.

 Acts of self-love are the loving things we do to remember who we are.
 The more we practice acts of self-love, the kinder we become towards ourselves—because we take care of what we love.